jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 things locally.
 Then you only need to set up / edit a couple of files for provisioning your remote server - `setting up remote server documention
 <https://roots.io/trellis/docs/remote-server-setup/>`_
+**NB** You can most of the time just copy data from the local development files.

 WordPress Sites
 ***************